Peter D. Gerakaris

 American interdisciplinary artist Peter D. Gerakaris earned a B.F.A. from Cornell University in 2003, and an M.F.A. from Hunter College in 2009 where he received the Tony Smith Prize.

-Gerakaris's kaleidoscopic paintings, installations, and origami sculptures engage nature-culture themes and are showcased in various permanent institutional collections, including the National Museum of Wildlife Art (Jackson, Wyoming); the U.S. Department of State Art in Embassies Program (Libreville, Gabon); the Schomburg Center for Research in Black Culture (New York City); the Waskowmium (Burlington, Vermont); the Warwick Hotel (Bahamas); and Citibank, in addition to a spectrum of private collections such as Patrick McMullan, William Lim, and Beth Rudin DeWoody.
+Gerakaris's vibrant paintings, installations, and origami sculptures employ a wide range of techniques and materials to express nature-culture themes.
+His works are showcased in various permanent institutional collections including the National Museum of Wildlife Art (Jackson, Wyoming); the U.S. Department of State Art in Embassies Program (Libreville, Gabon); the Schomburg Center for Research in Black Culture (New York City); the Waskowmium (Burlington, Vermont); the Warwick Hotel (Bahamas); and Citibank, in addition to a spectrum of private collections around the globe such as William Lim and Beth Rudin DeWoody.

-Additionally, Gerakaris has created a variety of large-scale, site-specific commissions awarded by Cornell Tech, The Surrey Hotel, Bergdorf Goodman, and the Warwick Hotel Paradise Island Permanent Collection (Bahamas).
+Additionally, Gerakaris has created a variety of site-specific public commissions awarded by Cornell Tech, the Surrey Hotel, Bergdorf Goodman, and the Warwick Hotel Paradise Island Permanent Collection (Bahamas).
 He has also been awarded a large-scale public art commission to be permanently installed in 2018 at PS101 in Brooklyn through the New York City Department of Cultural Affairs Percent for Art Program.

 - Peter D. Gerakaris Instagram